Code-Institute-Submissions/ms2-idest/README.md

 also highlighted the fact that IE does not support the position property 'sticky' at this time of writing.
 I have only be able to test this on IE 11 so far.

 The map would fail to load and render randomly, occuring once every 10 times or so.
 The console would print *'InitMap is not a function'*.
-I believe this was caused due to the loading order of the scripts in my index.html file.
+The was caused due to the loading order of the scripts in my index.html file.
 The Google Maps API script was set to load first, then main.js that actually held the initMap function.
-I believe on occasion the Google Maps API script would finishing loading before the main.js file had.
+On occasion the Google Maps API script would finish loading before the main.js file had.
 The Google Maps API would call the initMap function which had not fully loaded resulting in not being able to call the function.
-By moving the Google Maps API script under the main.js script appears to have solve the problem as I have not encounted this issue so far with 30+ page reloads.
+By moving the Google Maps API script under the main.js script has resolve the issue.

-HTML validation would pass values on required fields when they are incorrect.
-For example in the name field numbers are excepted.
-In the email field it will pass 'anthony@example' and the telephone field excepts just characters.
-I created my own input validation javaScript that once HTML has finished validating it will run and double check all is correct before submitting.
-If incorrect error messages will be displayed as alert boxes to correct the user.
+HTML validation would pass values on required fields when they are actually incorrect.
+For example, in the name field numbers are excepted, in the email field it will pass 'anthony@example', and the telephone field can except just characters.
+I created my own input validation script that once HTML has finished validating it will run and double check all is correct before submitting.
+If incorrect an error message will be displayed as an alert box to correct the user.

 ## Deployment ##